 The Gift Shop offers for sale the works of local artists in a variety of media: Oil and watercolor paintings, pencil drawings, fine art photography, fiber art, silver jewelry, hand woven scarves and rugs, knitting, pottery, wearables, and greeting cards.

-Current members of the Red Brick Gallery Artist Cooperative are Cheri Lee Anderton-Yarnell, Mark DeWalt, Donna Edmonds, Cindy Ford, Blanche Hall, Angela Taylor Hardwick, Nick J. Karellas, Dennis Keyes, Jason Floyd Lewis, Paul O’Neil, Ray Rossi, Glenn and Linda Thompson, and Cathy and Jack Trzeciak.
+Current members of the Red Brick Gallery Artist Cooperative are Cheri Lee Anderton-Yarnell, Mark DeWalt, Donna Edmonds, Stephen Haley, Blanche Hall, Angela Taylor Hardwick, Nick J. Karellas, Dennis Keyes, Jason Floyd Lewis, Linda Thompson, and Cathy and Jack Trzeciak.

 Meet the Artist Openings for Exhibitions are generally scheduled on Sunday afternoons after an ARCA concert from 4:00 – 6:00 PM.